VUIIS/dax/docs/news/spiders/AbOrganSeg_Whole_v2_0_0.rst

 | PBS - The DRMAA compliant batch script to run the job
 | PDF - The output PDF file for determining QA status
 | SNAPSHOTS - Thumbnail of the first page of the PDF resource for viewing on XNAT
+| result - A NIfTI file containing the final segmentation results

 * **References**